School & Career

 And neither are we.

-Instead of automatically worrying when a scary event draws near (like the start of the school year), we need to train ourselves to automatically turn to Christ.
+Instead of automatically worrying when a scary event draws near, we need to train ourselves to turn to Christ.

 There are many ways to stop yourself from going into panic mode: